webdriverio/webdriverio/SRS Document.md

 WebdriverIO that it lets you to write in an asynchronous manner, which can be useful in eliminating race situations for the user.

+## 1.4 Product Scope
+Browser automation is the process of automatically executing instructions in a web browser to reach levels of efficiency and speed that would be difficult to achieve manually.
+There are many various web browser automation softwares are available for developers.
+One of the popular example is Selenium.
+Selenium supports most programming languages except JavaScript.
+While WebdriverIO is considered Webdriver/Selenium 2.0 JavaScript bindings for Node.js.
+However, it would be a mistake to think that WebdriverIO is a just JavaScript version of Selenium.
+WebdriverIO is a full test framework with various additional features which lets developer to control online and mobile apps with just a few lines of code.

+###

 ## 1.4 Objectives
 ## 1.4.1 Upcoming Projects (in no particular order)